facebookresearch/HolisticTraceAnalysis/benchmarks/README.md

 1. Then each worker runs the benchmark 3 times.

 Even though there are multiple processes the benchmarks run serially.
-For a given benchmark the - `number of runs  = (worker count) x (3 runs) x (outer loops) x (inner loops)` where outer loop is configurable using `-l` flag.
-The inner loops is hard-coded in the benchmark code, we are typically using 1.
+For a given benchmark the -

+`number of runs  = (worker count) x (3 runs) x (outer loops) x (inner loops)`

+where outer loop is configurable using `-l` flag.
+The inner loops is hard-coded in the benchmark code, we typically use 1 inner loop.

-For help on options just run any benchmark script file here with `-h`.
+For help with other options just run any benchmark script file here with `-h`.

 ## Example Usage
+*(The following instructions should work on any of the benchmark scripts)*

 Since our functions are time consuming it is worth using lesser workers and loops.
 For reasonable results use 10 workers and 1 loop -
 ```
 python3 benchmarks/trace_load_benchmark.py -p 10 -l 1